fitoretahiri/Fake-News-Detection/README.md

 ## Details

 FactChecker is a news blog.
-It contains news articles but the difference is that for every added content, the model will immediately predict wether the content is reliable or not.
+It contains news articles but the difference is that for every added content, the model will immediately predict whether the content is reliable or not.
 A message: `Content is reliable`, will be generated in green color or `Content is not reliable`, will be generated in red color.
 The website contains a button to check for your content as well.
-There you can simply paste your own content to check wether it is fake or reliable.
+There you can simply paste your own content to check whether it is fake or reliable.
 The system generates the message mentioned above.

 ## Installation